How to eat healthy at home

 This is a challenging time for everyone and for many of us, meal time is the one time of day that can provide some bit of comfort.
 Over time though eating a lot of comfort food full of fat and sugar can have a negative impact on your health.
 However, it can be comforting to know that eating healthy can fit within your budget and doesn't have to take a lot of time and effort to cook.

-Keep following Lighttrack Nutrition for more tips on eating healthy and if you prefer recipes, pick up Lighttrack Nutrition's new cookbook today for protein-packed recipe ideas for post-bariatric patients or for those who just want to eat more protein and less carbohydrates in their daily diet.
+Keep following Lighttrack Nutrition for more tips on eating healthy and if you prefer recipes, pick up Lighttrack Nutrition's cookbook today for protein-packed recipe ideas for post-bariatric patients or for those who just want to eat more protein and less carbohydrates in their daily diet.
+Also, check out this Healthy Eating Guide by Lean with Style that gives you more simple tips to create a healthy, balanced diet and lifestyle.